Elbridge New York

 Recently, he has been shy about communicating with investigators, not identifying himself.

-He may be disappointed that the Wayside Irish Pub isn’t the grand hotel that he built, but he must enjoy the happy town folks who gather in the restaurant/pub and enjoy themselves, being the most popular gathering place to meet.
+He may be disappointed that The Wayside Irish Pub isn’t the grand hotel that he built, but he must enjoy the happy town folks who gather in the restaurant / pub and enjoy themselves, being the most popular gathering place to meet.

-He may reside in a chosen bedroom on the second or third floor where his old space approximately once was located, though in a different building that is no longer there.
+He may reside in a chosen bedroom on the second or third floor, where his old space once was approximately located, though in a different building that is no longer there.

 Being a former owner, he may have the urge to help the new owners, giving them encouragement and finding subtle ways to offer suggestions through mind messages.